x11-port-forwarding-raspberry-pi

 Configuring X11 Port Forwarding

-First, ensure that the SSH server on your Raspberry Pi is configured to allow X11 forwarding.
-We will check and modify this configuration in the SSH configuration file (/etc/ssh/sshd_config).
+First, we ensure that the SSH server on our Raspberry Pi is configured to allow X11 forwarding.
+We verify and modify this configuration in the SSH configuration file (/etc/ssh/sshd_config).

 Open the SSH configuration file with the following command: